patzly/grocy-android/README.md

 You can help translating this project at [Transifex](https://www.transifex.com/grocy-android/grocy-android), if your language is incomplete, contains typos or is not available yet.
 Translations which reached a completion level of 80% will be included in releases.

-Translated languages (15): Chinese (China), Czech, French, German, Hebrew, Italian, Polish, Portuguese (Brazil), Portuguese (Portugal), Russian, Spanish, Swedish, Ukrainian, Dutch, Norwegian Bokmål
+Translated languages (15): Chinese (China), Czech, Dutch, French, German, Hebrew, Italian, Polish, Portuguese (Portugal), Russian, Ukrainian

 Thanks for your contributions!